Brazilian-style steakhouse chain Fogo de Chao files for IPO

 Thomas H. Lee acquired Fogo de Chao in 2012 for $400 million from investment firm GP Investments Ltd.

 Fogo de Chao’s revenue jumped nearly 20 percent to $262.3 million in the year ended Dec.
-28. The company reported a profit of $17.6 million for the period compared with a loss of $937 million a year earlier.
+28. The company reported a profit of $17.6 million for the period compared with a loss of $937,000 a year earlier.

 Fogo de Chao had about $243 million in debt as of December.